 Northern Lights Planetarium

-However you can only see the aurora – or stars – at the right time of year.
-From mid-April through mid-August, you can't see aurorae and the only visible star is the Sun.
+However you can only see the aurora – or the stars – at the right time of year.
+From mid-April through mid-August, you can't see aurorae, and the only visible star is the Sun.
 The sky simply doesn't get dark enough to see most celestial sights.
 In fact, in this part of the “Land of the Midnight Sun” the Sun never drops below the horizon from May 18 to July 26.

 Yet if the sky isn't dark enough or the weather is overcast, Tromsø has just the thing to tide you over until another time: the world's most northerly planetarium.
 The Northern Lights Planetarium was built in 1989 near the university, high on a hill with a splendid view.
 The one hundred seat planetarium has a full dome ceiling giving 360-degree views.

-Hands-on exhibits cover a range of science topics, often with an Arctic slant, including energy, climate, environment, the sky above and others.
+Hands-on exhibits cover a range of science topics, often with an Arctic slant, including energy, climate, environment, the sky above, and others.
 It's very well laid out and the activities are interesting and some of them quite fun.
 There's also a cafe and a shop.